sandeshapokhrel/Dot-Net/README.md

 Delegate is a type that represents references to methods.
 It allows you to encapsulate a method with a specific signature and return type.
 You can think of a delegate as a pointer to a function.
 It is used to pass methods as arguments to other methods, define callback methods, or event handling.

+# <ins> Event </ins>

+Events are objects that occur when the current state of an object changes.
+It is a way for a class (the broadcaster) to notify other classes or objects (the subscribers) when something interesting happens.
+It allows for communication between different parts of a program while maintaining loose coupling.